From $U(1) \times U(1)$ Symmetry Breaking to Majoron Cosmology: Insights from NANOGrav 15-year Data: majoron Dark Matter

-The analysis is carried out under two parallel assumptions, $n=1$ and $n^\prime=1$, and the respective results are displayed.
+The analysis is carried out under the assumption, $n=1$ and the corresponding results are displayed.
 The parameter space is scanned in the following ranges: $d$ in range [5, 20], $\eta$ in range [$10^6$, $5\times10^{13}$] GeV and $g_\textrm{grav}$ in range [$10^{-d}$, 1]~\footnote{ The smallness of $g_\textrm{grav}$ is quite natural for one scalar field $\phi$ breaking a global $U(1)$ symmetry as argued in Section~\ref{sec:themodifiedmajoronmodel}.
 We do not explicitly show the same for the full $U(1) \times U(1)$ modified majoron model.
 However, as this smallness arises from the exponential suppression by the combined action ($S$) of the scalar field and gravity, it is natural to assume tiny values of $g_\textrm{grav}$ in the complete modified majoron model as well.} for explaining the measured DM relic.
 The parameter space has been restricted to $m_\chi<10^{-15}$ eV in order to maintain the desired GW spectrum {from Type-$\phi$ CSs} in the nano-Hz frequency range.
-The lowest operator dimension that can satisfy the correct relic within the above-mentioned range is $d=16$ for the $n=1$ case, as shown in the \textit{upper panel} of Fig.~\ref{fig:DM_scan}.
-On the other hand, the \textit{lower panel} of Fig.~\ref{fig:DM_scan} depicts that the same analysis with $n^\prime=1$ also yields the same number $d=16$.
+The lowest operator dimension that can satisfy the correct relic within the above-mentioned range is $d=16$ for the $n=1$ case, as shown in Fig.~\ref{fig:DM_scan}.
 A few representative benchmark points that are consistent with the constraints mentioned in Section~\ref{sec:cons} and can also satisfy the correct DM relic abundance have been mentioned in Table~\ref{tab:BP_DM} and further highlighted in Fig.~\ref{fig:DM_scan}.
 Next, we fix the $g_\textrm{grav}$ at $10^{-d+2}$ and plot the relic contour in the $\eta$ vs $m_\chi$ plane in Fig.~\ref{fig:DM_d}.
 In this figure, the points that correspond to correct relic, underabundant relic, and overabundant relic are given, respectively, by black, blue and red colours.
 The adjacent points represent the same value of $d$.

 If a sizable portion of the DM particles stream with sufficiently high velocities, it contradicts the observed structure formation. {For the parameter space under consideration here, Lyman-$\alpha$ observations place limits on how much of the DM can be made up of particles with masses below approximately $10^{-20}$ eV~\cite{Irsic:2017yje, Kobayashi:2017jcf}.
 This limit is valid for the modified majoron model for $\eta < 7 \times 10^{14}$ GeV~\cite{Gorghetto:2021fsn}, which is weaker than any of the other constraints discussed in Section~\ref{sec:cons}.}